Humzini/cjdns/README.md

 ## How does routing work?

-In a cjdns network, a packet goes to a router and the router labels the packet with directions to the router best able to handle it.
+In a cjdns network, a packet goes to a router and the router labels the packet with directions to the router best suited to handle it.
 That is, a router which is physically nearby and has an address numerically close to the destination address of the packet.
 The directions are added to the packet to allow it to go through a number of routers with minimal handling, *a verifiable form of source